top of page

 When you refuse to delegate:

-• You burn out.
+• You burn out

-• You bottleneck progress.
+• You bottleneck progress

-• You become the single point of failure.
+• You become the single point of failure

-• Your team stops growing.
+• Your team stops growing

-• Morale drops—they feel underused or untrusted.
+• Morale drops because they feel underused or untrusted

-Delegation isn’t just good for you, it’s good for your team and the business.
+Delegation isn’t just good for you.
+It’s good for your team and the business.

 Real World Example: The 100% Impact

 At one job, I had too many balls in the air.
 I’d hop from task to task, giving each a sliver of my attention.
 Meanwhile, things were moving at a snails pace.
-That’s when I started training and handing off tasks to team members.

 One person took on tasks that I could only give 10% of my time.
 With full focus and ownership, she not only finished it, she improved it, things moved faster, and became more efficient.
-The leadership team noticed.
-That are became her success story.
-And I could finally breathe.

 Delegation Isn’t Giving Up Control—It’s Creating Ownership

 When people own a task, they take pride in it.
 They find ways to improve it.
 They become more confident.
-And they free you up to focus on leading, not just doing.

 When Delegation Doesn’t Work